23 years. Ten projects. One pattern.

 DEA Schedule 3 cannabis reclassification will create — for the first time in US history — a formal pharmacist counseling obligation for cannabis interactions with prescription medications.
 Millions of Americans currently combine cannabis with prescription drugs daily, with no reliable clinical reference available to guide them or their pharmacists.
 The regulatory moment is coming.
 The clinical standard doesn't exist yet.

-Reviewed and credentialed by Sanford A. Orloff, RPh — licensed pharmacist with 40+ years of clinical experience and an active NPI number.
-Medical credibility embedded at the foundation, not added as an afterthought.
+- Reviewed and credentialed by Sanford A. Orloff, RPh — licensed pharmacist with 40+ years of clinical experience and an active NPI number.

-Cannabis+GLP-1 interaction cluster identified as the top GSC opportunity — a query cluster with clear search demand and zero adequate answers currently indexed.
+- Cannabis + GLP-1 interaction cluster identified as a top search opportunity — a query cluster with clear demand and zero adequate answers currently indexed.

 NoCodeCost.xyz